ImageMagick/Usage-Markdown/morphology/index.md

               -morphology Distance Euclidean:4,'18!'   distance_range.gif
 ~~~

 [![\[IM Output\]](distance_range.gif)](distance_range.gif)

-The '`!`' flag will scale the the distance so as to give 'n' grey-scale values before the color range limit is reached.
+The '`!`' flag will scale the distance so as to give 'n' grey-scale values before the color range limit is reached.
 As such a value of 1 will only 'feather' (or make gray) only the pixels that are a direct neighbour to the edge of the image.

 As you can see all the scaling methods however depend heavily on the actual size of the shape you are performing the '`Distance`' method on.
 Too small and it is very dark and may not be accurate for your needs.
 Too large and the distance may get 'clipped' by the maximum posible color value of your ImageMagick's [Compile Time Quality](../basic/#quality).
 For more details on the '*scale*' factor in the kernel, see [Distance Kernel](#distance_kernels) section below.

 I would like to make one final note about the man-like 'shape' used in these examples.
 The shape contains a single pixel 'hole' that created a sort of 'gradient well' around it.
 This results in a very strong effect on upper half of the resulting 'distance gradient' image.

 One solution to this is to remove that hole, by using '`Close`', so as to make the shape 'clean n smooth'.
 For example...